Objective of Research

 We know that Google dominates the search market and represents the biggest opportunity for local businesses to acquire new customers.

-The objective of this study is to understand how generous Google, Bing and Yahoo are to local businesses by analysing the mix of search result types, and seeing which engine gives the most ‘Real Estate’ (aka ‘space’) to results for local businesses.
+The objective of this study is to understand how generous Google, Bing and Yahoo are to local businesses by analysing the mix of search result types, and seeing which engine gives the most ‘real estate’ (aka ‘space’) to results for local businesses.

-Despite its undoubted dominance in overall search, are we justified in giving it our all-consuming focus?
+Despite its undoubted dominance in overall search, are we justified in giving Google our all-consuming focus?
 Or are we better off diverting more of our local SEO efforts towards Bing and Yahoo if they give local businesses more prominence in results?

 We set out to answer 3 important questions: